ctmollica/TentaTrend/TentaTrend v1.0 BETA/README.md

 ## Known limitations

 - Free public APIs are rate-limited; heavy refreshing may temporarily fail.
-- The whale mascot (Grumbles 🐋) is decorative and has no functional purpose.
 - The FAQ assistant runs on fixed keyword matching, not a language model.
 - Browser notifications for Alerts require the page to stay open in a tab.